 Make the Carrot Mash

-Add carrot pieces to boiling water and cook until very tender, 12-15 minutes.
-Drain in a colander and return to pot.
+Add carrot pieces to boiling water and cook until very tender, 15-18 minutes.

 Set aside and keep warm.